 Years of Experience

-Five to nine years of work experience seem to result in median wages of $12.89 per hour.
-Overall, the greater share of H&R Block workforce (45 percent) has been working for one to four years of experience and earn an average approximately $10.16 per hour.
+Those who have five to nine years of work experience see average pay of $12.89 per hour.
+The largest slice of the H&R Block workforce (45 percent) has been working for one to four years and earns, on average, around $10.16 per hour.

 When it comes to location, the highest average paycheck (around $16.81 per hour) can be spotted in Kansas City, Mo.; Greensboro, N.C. ($13.75), Tulsa, Okla. ($13.50), and Arlington, Va. ($11.00) are the next top-paying cities.
 Approaching the lower end of the pay scale (at about $9.37) is Chicago, Ill.
 By state, the highest compensation levels appear in Missouri, where the average salary is around $16.34 per hour.